 Terri Johnson of Knowledge Quest teaches geography to your student through SchoolhouseTeachers.com.
 The course information is divided into levels that allow it to be used with any age student.
 Each lesson can be studied independently of the others, so you can work with them in the order that best fits your student’s schedule.
 This Geography course includes map work for the students and geography-based quizzes with answer keys.
 This course counts as a geography/social studies credit.
-Students who successfully complete the level C assignments of the 12 units of this course may earn 0.5 academic credit.
+Students who successfully complete the level C assignments of the 18 units of this course with the levels indicated may earn 0.5 academic credit.
 As always, please check your own state’s academic requirements.

 My name is Terri Johnson, and I am excited to be your geography teacher for SchoolhouseTeachers.com as part of The Old Schoolhouse® Magazine’s curriculum site.

 My husband, Todd, and I started a company 13 years ago.
 We named it Knowledge Quest, Inc. because, as homeschooling parents, we felt that we were on a quest for knowledge and, frankly, it wasn’t always easy to find the knowledge that we were seeking.
 Back in 2001, we simply couldn’t find historically based maps that our kids could label and color while we studied history.
 I don’t know about you, but I like to look at a map while reading a story, whether it’s factual or fictional.
 It helps me gain my bearings.
 It helps students, too, to know where an event took place and to actually see it on a map.
 It also helps them to know when an event took place by noting it on a timeline in relation to other events going on at the same time, or near that same time.